ssmi8/API_Connect/README.md

 User Story:

-As a developer, I want to create api views for artists so that they are available to the front end
+- As a developer, I want to create a job model and API view so that users can create job postings

 Implementation:

-Endpoint: /artists/
+Endpoint: /jobs/

 Methods:

-POST - Used to create an artist
+POST - Used to create job post
-GET - Used to retrieve a list of artists
+GET - Used to get a list of job postings
-Endpoint: /artists/int:pk/
+Endpoint: /jobs/int:pk/

 Methods:

-GET - Used to view single artist profile
+GET - Get a single job request
-PUT - Used to update an artist profile
+PUT - Used to update a single job request
-DELETE - Used to delete an artist profile
+DELETE - Used to delete a job request
-User Story:

-As a developer, I want to create a contact model and API view so that users can contact the site owner with issues
+- As a developer, I want to create a skill model and API view so that users can create skill postings

 Implementation:

-Endpoint: /contacts/
+Endpoint: /skills/

 Methods:

-POST - Used to create contact request
+POST - Used to create skill post
-GET - Used to get a list of contact requests
+GET - Used to get a list of skill postings
-Endpoint: /contacts/int:pk/
+Endpoint: /skills/int:pk/

 Methods:

-GET - Get a single contact request
+GET - Get a single skill request
-PUT - Used to update a single contact request
+PUT - Used to update a single skill request
-DELETE - Used to delete a contact request
+DELETE - Used to delete a skill request

 User Story:

-As a user, I want to be able to view edit or delete a post
+- As a user, I want to be able to view edit or delete a post

-As a user, I want to able to create a post and list posts
+- As a user, I want to able to create a post and list posts

 Implementation: